Footwear Design and Development Institute

-Footwear Design and Development Institute is an educational institute headquartered in Noida, Uttar Pradesh.
+Footwear Design and Development Institute is an educational institute headquartered in Sector-24, Noida, Uttar Pradesh.

 History

 FDDI was established under the aegis of the Ministry of Commerce and Industry, Government of India in 1986 with an objective to provide human resource and technical services to the industry.
 FDDI was upgraded to an Institute of National Importance by an act of parliament in 2017.

 Campuses

 It has campuses at Noida, Fursatganj (Raebareli), Chandigarh, Ankleshwar, Guna, Chennai, Patna, Hyderabad, Kolkata, Rohtak, Chhindwara and Jodhpur.

+FDDI Kolkata

+FDDI Kolkata is one of the campuses of the Footwear Design and Development Institute, established in 2010.
+It is located within the Kolkata Leather Complex in West Bengal.
+The campus specializes in footwear design, fashion design, and leather product design.
+It offers undergraduate programs such as B.Des in Footwear Design & Production, Fashion Design, and Leather, Lifestyle and Product Design.
+The campus also features modern design labs, manufacturing units, and industry collaboration centers.